readthedocs/readthedocs.org/docs/user/downloadable-documentation.rst

 * ePub
 * Zipped HTML

-This means that every commit that you push will automatically update your these offline formats as well as your HTML.
+This means that every commit that you push will automatically update your offline formats as well as your documentation website.

 Use cases
 ---------

 This functionality is great for anyone who needs documentation when they aren't connected to the internet.
 Users who are about to get on a plane can grab a PDF and have the entire doc set ready for their trip.

+PDF versions are also helpful to automatically create printable versions of your documentation.
+Using Sphinx,
+the source of your documentation will be structured to support both online and offline formats.
+This means that a documentation project displayed as a website can be downloaded as a PDF, ready to be printed as a report or a book.

+Many academic and scientific projects benefit from these additional formats.

 The other value is having the entire documentation in a single file.
 You can send a user an email with a single PDF or ePub and they'll have all the docs in one place.